Nano77/gdm3setup/README.md

 Ubuntu (Oneiric Ocelot)
 -----------------------
-You need to run `sudo chown -R gdm:gdm /var/lib/gdm/`

-And use the DEB package from : [https://github.com/Nano77/various/tree/master/deb]()
+You can use the DEB package from : [https://github.com/Nano77/various/tree/master/deb]()

 Debian (experimental)
 ------